vmchale/tw-rs/README.md

 You can also use

 ```
-tweet view
+tw view
 ```

 to view your own timeline.

 ## Library

-A haskell package is included.
+A library is included.
 It's fairly easy to use once you have the credentials set up, with three functions: one to post a status, one to get your timeline, and one to get a user profile.